JP040/tweetrace/README.md

 ### Config files
 After successfully applying for Twitter API access fill in the received access details in the *twitter_config.py* file.
 Enter you connection details for the database you want to use in the *db_config.py* file.

+### Twitter stream
+The `stream.filter` method in *get_tweets_streaming.py* can be adjusted, e.g. to track a different set of words, names etc. or filter tweets in a different language than German.
+See Tweepy documentation for further information on parameters https://docs.tweepy.org/en/latest/stream.html